NOTE: On May 13, 2013, my son, Jordan, took his own life. He was 19. What follows is one of the blogs I wrote in response to that event. nw

 Are People Who Take Their Own Lives Doomed to Hell?

 Sadly, many have come to believe the satanic lie that “if a person commits suicide they will go to hell.”
-This is 100% man-made myth.
+This is a 100% man-made, satan-driven lie.

 “For I am convinced that neither death nor life, neither angels nor demons, neither the present nor the future, nor any powers, neither height nor depth, nor anything else in all creation, will be able to separate us from the love of God that is in Christ Jesus our Lord.”